 #7 – Exerpeutic 275SL Inversion Table

 The Exerpeutic 275SL features a super safe double ratchet system to ensure you are safe and secure while getting your inversion table benefits.
 One of our favorite inversion tables, the Exerpeutic 275SL has palm-activated ratcheted straps that help you to strap in tightly and to your exact leg size.
-Our #7 best inversion table folds up for storage, has an adjustable headrest, and an accessory holder.
+Our #7 inversion table folds up for storage, has an adjustable headrest, and an accessory holder.

 #8 – Merax Vibration Massage & Heat Comfort Inversion Table